Prilep: Economy

-Prilep is a centre for high-quality tobacco and cigarettes, as well as metal processing, electronics, timber, textiles, and food industries.
+Prilep is a regional centre for high-quality tobacco and cigarettes, as well as metal processing, electronics, timber, textiles, and food industries.
 The city also produces a large quantity of Macedonian Bianco Sivec (pure white marble).

 Tobacco is one of Prilep's traditional cash crops and prospers in the Macedonian climate.
 Many of the world's largest cigarette makers, such as Marlboro, West and Camel use Prilep's tobacco in their cigarettes after it is processed in local factories such as Tutunski kombinat Prilep.
-A Tobacco Institute is established in the city in order to produce new types of tobacco and it was the first example of applying genetics to agriculture in the Balkans..
+A Tobacco Institute is established in the city in order to produce new types of tobacco and it was the first example of applying genetics to agriculture in the Balkans.

+Vitaminka JSC, which is based in Prilep, specialises in food processing and is one of the largest and most successful companies of its kind in North Macedonia.

-A Gentherm production plant is located in Prilep.
+A Gentherm production plant is located in Prilep's southern outskirts.